SixSq/old.sixsq.github.com/README.md

     having to maintain the list in two separate files?

   * I'm finding the banner rotation annoying.
 It would help if it were slower, but also a fade effect might be less jarring.
+If fade is used, then there is an issue with the bottom of the banner being cut off.

   * See if we can add some indicator of the number of banner images in the rotation.
+Use the pager from bxslider?

   * There are currently no "Services".
 Should we maintain the distinction between "Products" and "Services"?